 Gwen is a child in need and has a disability Social Worker who supports the family and provide 50 hours of funding on a 2:1 basis owing to her complexity and the challenges in keeping her safe.

-Gwen accessed Claire House Children’s Hospice also on a 2:1 basis when outside and a 1:1 inside at all times.
+Gwen accessed Claire House Children’s Hospice also on a 2:1 basis when outside the setting and a 1:1 inside at all times.

-Gwen attends ‘Jets’ before and after school provision where she has two teaching assistants to maintain her safety.
+Gwen cannot access ‘Jets’ before and after school provision owing to her medical complexity and needs, it being unsafe in their assessment for her to attend without a 1:1 which they refused to provide.

+Gwen attends Aiming High provision on a 2:1 basis following their assessment of her needs.

 Gwen is a loving and caring child, who can form relationships over time and can behave very well in routine and a highly structured environment with consistent support.
-She is headstrong and fixed in her approach to everything and therefore struggles a great deal with change, transition and with demands placed on her.
-In the hospital setting, Gwen has required sedation due to unsafe behaviours and risk of harm to herself from sensory seeking as well as impulsive behaviour.
+She is headstrong and fixed in her approach to everything and therefore struggles a great deal with change that she does not understand, transition and with demands placed on her.
+In the hospital setting, Gwen has recently required sedation due to unsafe behaviours and risk of harm to herself from sensory seeking as well as impulsive behaviour.
 She has required a constant 1:1 and a low demand approach to completing the most basic of tasks.
 In recent weeks, Gwen’s behaviours have caused a large number of hospital trips and her behaviour while in hospital has required specialist input and sedation.
 It is noted her compliance is deteriorating with age and she is becoming more demand avoidant.
 To maintain her safety, even with structure, at least 1:1 is required at all times.

 As time has passed, Gwen has required more support and provision has increased in every area of her life.
 This is required to continue to keep her safe, happy, healthy and meeting her potential.
 Gwen would thrive with familiar and highly structured support with a low demand approach.